Welcome to Adulthood: Where Friday Nights Mean Laundry

 5 Realistic Ways to Rebuild Friendship and Connection in Adulthood

 Rekindling friendship and fighting loneliness doesn’t mean turning your life upside down.
-It just means being intentional in a way we didn’t need to be before.
+It just means being intentional in ways we didn’t need to be before.

 Here’s how to start: